NegativeIndex/Count_GD/README.rst

 The difficulties in this program is that there are many small files in *RawData* folders.
 So it will be very slow to use a simple *find* command.
 I have to enforce the ``-maxdepth`` option.
-The *find* command has the long option name with single dash.
-This is different from the argparse module setting.
-Most part of the program is to try to transfer the abnormal options to find command.
+We can also use all the options supported by find command here since all the unknown options will be passed find command.

 Examples
 ********************